Zacchaeus of Jerusalem

-Saint Zacchaeus of Jerusalem (died 116 AD?) is a 2nd-century Christian saint venerated by the Roman Catholic and Eastern Orthodox churches.
-Also known also Zacharias, he was the fourth Bishop of Jerusalem.
+Zacchaeus of Jerusalem, also known as Zacharias, (died 116 AD) was a 2nd-century Christian saint venerated by the Roman Catholic and Eastern Orthodox churches.
+He was the fourth Bishop of Jerusalem.
 His feast day is August 23.

 According to Eusebius, he was a Jewish Christian.
-Little is known about his life although he is recognized as a saint.
+Little is known about his life, although he is recognized as a saint.

 His episcopacy was about the years 112 to 116, when he probably died.